jlroland/heart-health/README.md

 ## Results--Round 1

+All models performed similarly based on typcial metrics like log loss and AUC score.
 Logistic regression appears to have the best predictive ability by a narrow margin.
-The Random Forest Classifier and MLP Classifier performed approximately the same.
-The Gradient Boosting Classifier seems least effective.

 ![ROC curves for applied models](img/roc_comparison.png)